Ravbug/UnityHubNative/wxWidgets/docs/msw/install.md

 `$WXWIN`).
-And we will use `<wx-lib-dir>` as a shortcut for the subdirectory of `$WXWIN\lib` which is composed from several parts separated by underscore: first, a compiler-specific prefix (e.g. "vc" for MSVC, "gcc" for g++ or the value of `COMPILER_PREFIX` if you set it explicitly), then optional "x64" if building in 64 bits and finally either "lib" or "dll" depending on whether static or dynamic wx libraries are being used.
+And we will use `<wx-lib-dir>` as a shortcut for the subdirectory of `$WXWIN\lib` which is composed from several parts separated by underscore: first, a compiler-specific prefix (e.g. "vc" for MSVC, "gcc" for g++ or the value of `COMPILER_PREFIX` if you set it explicitly), then "x64" if building in 64 bits using MSVC (but not any other compilers) and finally either "lib" or "dll" depending on whether static or dynamic wx libraries are being used.

-For example, WXWIN could be "c:\wxWidgets\3.4.5" and `<wx-lib-dir>` could be `c:\wxWidgets\3.4.5\lib\vc_x64_lib` for 64-bit static libraries built with MSVC.
+For example, WXWIN could be "c:\wxWidgets\3.4.5" and `<wx-lib-dir>` could be `c:\wxWidgets\3.4.5\lib\vc_x64_lib` for 64-bit static libraries built with MSVC but for shared libraries built with gcc it would be `c:\wxWidgets\3.4.5\lib\gcc_dll` instead.

 Here is what you need to do: